jorgeyanesdiez/HueUpdater/README.md

 * **Jenkins** -> ***User***

+  If your Jenkins instance is password protected, set this to your username.
   The user name to authenticate requests to Jenkins with.

 * **Jenkins** -> ***Password***

+  If your Jenkins instance is password protected, set this to your password.
   The password to authenticate requests to Jenkins with.

+You will likely want to customize when the lamp turns on and off.
-The calendar and schedules should be modified to your needs too.
+The calendar and schedules allow you to do so, and should be modified to match your needs.

 * The section **Operation** -> **Schedules** defines time intervals of each day during which the light is on.